packagist/private-packagist-docs/setup.md

 ## Add your Satis instance

 Once you start using Private Packagist it usually also replaces your previous Satis set up.
 Via "Add Package" -> "Json Import" you can paste your satis.json into the textarea and select which credentials should be used to try to import the packages.
-This will add all packages from your Satis instant to Private Packagist and will make Satis obsolete and therefore one less thing you have to worry about.
+This will add all packages from your Satis instance to Private Packagist and will make Satis obsolete and therefore one less thing you have to worry about.

 ## Add a mirrored third party repositories
 On your organisation’s settings page under “Manage Mirrored Repositories” you can add additional third party mirrored repositories.
 By default packagist.org is enabled for all organisations so there is no need to set that up.

 Similar to how Private Packagist can access private VCS repositories it can also access private mirrored third party repositories e.g. repo.magento.com.
 First create the credentials that are necessary e.g. your Magento Marketplace access keys and then add the mirrored third party repository.
 Make sure to select the credential while creating the mirror.
 All packages added from the repository will now automatically use that credential.

 Important note: third party repositories do not provide a way for us to get notified whenever new versions of a package appear.
-Therefore packages which have been added via mirror will only be updated once every three hours.
+Therefore packages which have been added via mirror will only be updated once every 12 hours.

 ## Cleanup
 Once all the repository entries have been added to Private Packagist the setup is complete and you can remove all the repositories so it will look exactly like what you see in the snippet on your Organization’s overview page.